Banging Toolbox

 Save your arms and shoulders with a nail gun

 Although a hammer is always still required for tacking, pulling apart, and moving nailed bits of wood to a better position.
 Swinging a hammer all day can take a toll on your physical health if it is all that you use.
-Years of swinging heavy hammers have been proved to be the leading cause of Carpal Tunnel Syndrome and Tennis Elbow.

 Having a reliable nail gun can save you a lot of time and effort when doing long-term work and save your arms and elbows from long-term damage.
+Here’s a guide to choose between a finishing and brad nailer better.

 And of course, another popular fixing method is the use of screws, screws are stronger, easy to undo if an adjustment is required and very easy on your arms, so make sure to have ready-to-go a cordless impact driver.